Sukhmandeep04/Mini001/README.md

 📕 fileOperations.js
 _____________________________

+-- Functions

--- readFile(filePath)
+- readFile(filePath)
-      Purpose:
-      This function is used to read the contents of a file specified by the filePath parameter.
-      Parameters:
+    Parameters: filePath (string)
-        •	filePath (string): The path to the file you want to read.
-      Usage:
-      function readFile(filePath)
+    Description: This method reads the content of a specified file asynchronously.
+If the operation is successful, it logs the file content.
+Otherwise, it logs an error.

--- writeFile(filePath, data)
+- writeFile(filePath, data)
-      Purpose: This function is used to write data to a file specified by the filePath parameter.
-      Parameters:
+    Parameters: filePath (string), data (string)
-        •	filePath (string): The path to the file where you want to write the data.
-        •	data (string): The data that you want to write to the file.
-      Usage:
-      const filePath = 'Samplefile.txt';
-      const data = 'Kaur';
-      writeFile(filePath, data);
+    Description: This method writes the provided data to a specified file asynchronously.
+Upon completion, it logs a success message.
+If the operation fails, it logs an error.

--- deleteFile(filePath)
+- deleteFile(filePath)
-      Purpose: This function deletes a file specified by the filePath parameter.
-      Parameters:
+    Parameters: filePath (string)
-        •	filePath (string): The path to the file you want to delete.
-      Usage:
-      const filePath = 'Samplefile.txt';
-      deleteFile(filePath);

--- Example Usage
-      In the example provided at the end of the code:
-        •	readFile(filePath); is used to read the file's contents specified by the filePath variable.
-        •	writeFile(filePath, data); is used to write the string 'Kaur' to the file specified by the filePath variable.
-        •	deleteFile(filePath); is used to delete the file specified by the filePath variable.

-  Each function handles potential errors during file operations and provides appropriate error messages when necessary.
+    Description: This method deletes a specified file asynchronously.
+Upon completion, it logs a success message.
+If the operation fails, it logs an error.

 📗server.js
 __________________________